 Small funnel

-Next, place the lid on your mason jar and shake the mixture well.
+3. Next, replace the lid of your spray bottle and shake the mixture well.

-Shake your room spray again prior to spritzing so that the essential oils remain distributed in your product.
+4. Shake your Christmas room spray again prior to spritzing so that the essential oils remain distributed in your product.

 Recipe notes

-- The vodka also helps the holiday scents linger longer, and will act as a preservative for your room spray.
+• The vodka helps the scents last longer, and will act as a preservative for your room spray.

-- Dark coloured essential oils, such as vanilla oleoresin, are more likely to stain fabrics, rugs and carpets.
+• Use caution, as dark colored essential oil such as vanilla oleoresin are more likely to stain fabrics, rugs and carpets.
 Also, take care not to spritz your room spray on, or near wood furniture.

 Create a variety of holiday DIY room sprays with essential oils!
-Bring the aromas of Christmas and the holiday season into every room of your home.
-Read on to learn how to make your own festive room sprays.
+Read on to learn how to make your own festive room sprays, and bring the aromas of Christmas and the holiday season into every room of your home.

-- 1/8 tsp Poly Suga Mulse D9 to solubilize (optional)
+• 1/8 tsp Caprylyl/Capryl Glucoside or Poly Suga Mulse D9 to solubilize essential oils (optional)

 Instructions

-- Start with clean, sterilized supplies.
-In a mason jar, combine the vodka, essential oils and solubilizer, if desired.
+2. Using a small funnel, combine the vodka, essential oils and solubilizer in your spray bottle.
 Pick your favourite holiday essential oil combo from our recipes above.

-- Next, place the lid on your mason jar and shake the mixture well.
+3. Next, replace the lid of your spray bottle and shake the mixture well.

-- Shake your room spray again prior to spritzing so that the essential oils remain distributed in your product.
+4. Your Christmas room spray is finished!
+Shake it again prior to spritzing so that the essential oils remain distributed in your product.

 Notes

-- The vodka also helps the holiday scents linger longer, and will act as a preservative for your room spray.
+• The vodka helps the holiday scents linger for a long lasting room spray, and will also act as a preservative.

-- Dark coloured essential oils, such as vanilla oleoresin, are more likely to stain fabrics, rugs and carpets.
+• Use caution, as dark coloured essential oil such as vanilla oleoresin are more likely to stain fabrics, rugs and carpets.
 Also, take care not to spritz your room spray on, or near wood furniture.

-If you enjoyed these festive room spray recipes, you might enjoy our favourite room spray recipes for fall and summer.
+If you liked these Christmas room spray recipes, you might also enjoy our room spray recipes for fall.

-And for even more scents of the holiday season, be sure to check out:
+And for even more festive scents of the season, be sure to check out:

 For even more natural and non-toxic living ideas, follow us on Pinterest!
 You can also find us on Instagram, Facebook, and Twitter.